 Education & Training Committee

-The Education and Training Committees are responsible for all aspects of education and training within the district.
+The Education and Training Committee is responsible for all aspects of education and training within the district.

 Promote the Toastmasters’ education program: Pathways